glatiuden/The-Note-App/README.md

 * `_id` is a required data and the regex specified that it should be an `ObjectId`.
 * `title` and `description` is expected to be a string.

-If the data passed in fails the validation (e.g. missing route parameter, missing data in the message body, invalid data type, fails the regex), the response (error) code is `422`.
+If the data passed in fails the validation (e.g. missing route parameter, missing data in the message body, invalid data type, fails the regex), the status code is `422`.

-If there is an error encountered during the execution of a query, such as a record not found or an internal error, the response (error) code will be `404`.
+If there is an error encountered during the execution of a query, such as a record not found or an internal error, the status code will be `404`.

-Please refer to the [demonstration](Demonstration) section for the actual use cases.
+Please refer to the [demonstration](#Demonstration) section for the use-cases.

-### Endpoint
+###  1.5. <a name='Endpoint'></a>Endpoint
 - Localhost: [http://localhost:5000](http://localhost:5000)
 - Deployed Endpoint: [https://asia-southeast1-cs3219-otot-task-b-325509.cloudfunctions.net/cs3219-otot-task-b-dev-app](https://asia-southeast1-cs3219-otot-task-b-325509.cloudfunctions.net/cs3219-otot-task-b-dev-app)